Real Property Appraisals: A Primer

 Practically all the people involved are very familiar.
 The real estate agent is the most known entity in the transaction.
 Then, the bank provides the financial capital needed to fund the deal.
 And the title company sees to it that all requirements of the transaction are completed and that a clear title transfers from the seller to the purchaser.

 So, what party makes sure the value of the property is consistent with the amount being paid?
 In comes the appraiser.
 We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Hiland Appraisals, LLC will ensure, you as an interested party, are informed.

-The inspection is where an appraisal begins
+The inspection is where an appraisal starts

-Back at the office, we use two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-It is important to note that while this amount is probably the most reliable indication of what a property is worth, it may not be the final sales price.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-The bottom line is, an appraiser from Hiland Appraisals, LLC will help you get the most fair and balanced property value, so you can make the most informed real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
+At the end of the day, an appraiser from Hiland Appraisals, LLC will help you attain the most fair and balanced property value, so you can make the most informed real estate decisions.